hiepph/dotfiles/README.md

 2. Now I can run Ansible for my local machine.

-  + For example, to provision Mac:
+  + For example, to do Mac provisioning:

   ```
   ansible-playbook -l local -K ansible/mac/provision.yml